wendyverdonk93/docs/content/faq/api/how-does-the-notification-url-work.md

 The security requirement you must implement is to always validate the payload so you know the POST notification comes from MultiSafepay and has not been tampered with.

 ### Response
-As response, MultiSafepay expects an empty page with just OK in the body of the response on this request, with a HTTP 200 OK in the header.
+As response, MultiSafepay expects an empty page with one of the following:
+* _OK_ on the first two characters of the body of the response
+* _MULTISAFEPAY_OK_ anywhere in the body of the response

-When an OK is not received, MultiSafepay will repeat this notification.
+When an _OK_ or _MULTISAFEPAY_OK_ is not received, MultiSafepay will repeat this notification.
 The notification with timestamp is repeated twice within 15 minutes.

 ### Note: